dnclem3/interview_grader/README.md

 # Interview Feedback Helper

 A lightweight tool to run quick mock interview sessions.
 It provides a small question bank, a simple evaluation rubric, and a session summary that can be copied for sharing.

-The question bank in `docs/script.js` uses an object keyed by category so each session can filter questions easily.
+The question bank lives in `docs/script.js` and is defined as an object keyed by category.
+This structure makes it easy to pick questions for a specific area (behavioral, strategy, etc.) without any merge artifacts.

 ## Usage